Grant-Giesbrecht/Grant-Giesbrecht.github.io/_posts/projects/2023-01-03-hardwarecontrol.md

 This project resulted in a completely new software system for our experiment which allowed us to collect data faster and more reliably, while also integrating the data collection process with our data analysis workflow.
-This
+The project resulted in a [publication](https://joss.theoj.org/papers/10.21105/joss.02688) in the Journal of Open Source Software, an academic journal designed to improve the quality of published software through peer review.
+It was also a very personally satisfying project to work on, as it was my first opportunity to professionally develop software full time in Python.